Hanabi-Live/hanabi-live/docs/INSTALL.md

 ## Installation (Docker)

 Docker is **not supported** as an official installation method.
-However, we provide a [docker-compose.yml](../docker-compose.yml) file which runs PostgreSQL and the Golang backend inside of networked Docker containers, if you so choose.
+However, we provide a [docker-compose.yml](../docker-compose.yml) file which runs PostgreSQL and the Golang back-end inside of networked Docker containers, if you so choose.

 * [Install Docker](https://docs.docker.com/get-docker/).
 * Run `docker-compose up --build` to build and run the server.
   * The database will be automatically initialized when the server is first run, and will persist in a local directory called `mysql_data`.
-* Run `webpack-dev-server.sh`, as above, to build the frontend.
+* Run `webpack-dev-server.sh`, as above, to build the front-end.
 * Visit "http://localhost:8081/dev".

 <br />